pachyderm/pachyderm/doc/auth/saml.md

 ## Overview

-This guide will walk through testing Pachyderm's experimental SAML support.
+This guide will walk through using Pachyderm's SAML support.
 These features aren't integrated into mainline Pachyderm yet and aren't available in any official releases.
 This will describe the process of: